top of page

 Heartworm Screening & Prevention

-Heartworm Disease is passed to dogs through infected mosquitoes and can be deadly if undetected or not treated.
-We recommend yearly heartworm testing and monthly prevention to ensure your dog stays protected.
+Heartworm disease is passed to dogs through infected mosquitos and can be deadly if not detected and treated.
+Treatment is very costly, but prevention is not.
+We recommend yearly testing and monthly prevention to ensure your dog stays protected.
+Furthermore, the test does not just test for Heartworms; it also tests for the 3 major tick borne diseases, Lyme, Anaplasmosis and Ehrlichia.

 Flea and Tick Prevention

-There is no true “flea season”, as fleas can thrive in cold and warm temperatures.
-They reproduce very rapidly and can cause an infestation very quickly.
-Aside from dermatological issues, such as flea allergy dermatitis and hot spots, they can also cause intestinal parasites (tape worms), as well as transmit a bacterium called Bartonella, which can infect cats and humans.
-Ticks can cause serious infections with Lyme disease, Ehrlichiosis and Anaplasmosis.
-We recommend year around flea and tick prevention.
+There is no true "flea and tick season".
+Fleas and ticks can thrive in cold and warm temperatures, especially if they have found a place in your house to live.
+They reproduce very rapidly and can cause an infestation very rapidly.
+Aside from dermatological issues such as Flea Allergy Dermatitis and Hot Spots, they can also cause intestinal parasites (Tape Worms) and transmit Bartonella (Cat Scratch Fever), which can affect humans and cats.
+Ticks can cause serious infection with Lyme Disease, Ehrlichiosis and Anaplasmosis.
+For these very reasons, we recommend year around flea and tick prevention.

 A small kitten and puppy sitting togethe